-In the wake of earthquakes ravaging Turkey and northern Syria, another vulnerability has quietly but surely deepened.
+In the wake of earthquakes ravaging Turkey and northern Syria, another space of vulnerability has quietly but surely deepened.
 Local members of the SalamaTech team are helping people protect themselves from follow-on digital harms.

 This month’s magnitude-7.8 quake and aftershocks have taken nearly 50,000 souls.
 Homes, buildings and infrastructure lie in ruins.
 Millions of people are seeking shelter in camps, emergency facilities and temporary structures.
 The unthinkable scale of tomorrow’s rebuilding challenge is exceeded only by today’s humanitarian crisis.
 In northern Syria alone, millions need food, medical help, better shelter, alternatives to shattered schools, and the list goes on.
 And on that list, a very 21st century need: protection from surging digital harms.

 Grasping the urgency here means recognizing the role that digital technology has come to play for Syrians through a decade of war.
 Mobile devices, especially, are a crucial link to scattered family, supportive communities, humanitarian help, vital information and more.
 But this lifeline also comes with a new world of digital threats—and that’s why SalamaTech formed in 2012, with Foundation support.
 Since then, this self-organizing team of community workers has been helping Syrians protect themselves from hackers, blackmailers and a whole host of bad actors.

 At the Foundation, we’re hearing from SalamaTech team members on the ground.
 Many saw their own homes crumble; some have lost family members under the rubble.
 But still, they have been joining searches for survivors and providing frontline assistance in and around their communities.
 And as time passes, they’ve found themselves back to promoting digital safety as well—as cyber criminals move in to exploit people at their most vulnerable.